xmorgan/get-set/README.md

 # GetSet

-Implementation of typed and observable properties.
+Create objects with typed and observable properties.

-**Use cases**
-- An observable options object
-- A model that can be safely passed to multiple views
-- Anything else with safe property access, but without getter/setter complexities
+**Features**
+- Validation of type and value
+- Error on getting a nonexistent property
+- Notification on value change
+- Reset to defaults

 ## Installation